-But first, let’s back up a bit.
-Billiards was not originally played on tables.
-The table’s green surface is a clear reminder of the game’s lawn game beginnings.
-Lawn games like croquet were popular in Northern Europe.
-In fact, the original game of billiards was very similar to croquet and players used a hoop similar to a croquet wicket and a stick as a target.
+But the game of billiards was not originally played on tables.
+The table’s green surface is a clear remnant of the game’s beginnings as a lawn game where it shares common roots with other lawn games such as croquet and trucco, both of which were popular in parts of Europe between the 14th and 19th centuries.
+In fact, the original game of billiards was very similar to croquet, and players used a hoop similar to a croquet wicket and a stick as a target.

 Billiards in the United States

 The second version of billiards is 9-ball.
-Here nine balls are placed together in a diamond-shaped rack on the table.
+Here, nine balls are placed together in a diamond-shaped rack on the table.
 Balls are labeled numerically, and players must try to pocket each ball in numerical order until they pocket the 9-ball to win the game.
 The twist in 9-ball is that if you pocket the 9-ball early but hit it with a lower-numbered ball, you automatically win the game.